pollen-robotics/Reachy2Teleoperation/README.md

 ## Requirements

 The app should run with any VR headset compatible with Unity.
 It has been tested with the Oculus Quest 2 and 3.
-The Oculus Quest headsets needs the Oculus link for the app to work properly.
+The Oculus Quest headsets need the Oculus link for the app to work properly.

-For any custom development, we recommend to use Unity LTS 2022.3, which has been used for development (*2022.3.20f1* and *2022.3.41f1*).
+For any custom development, we recommend to use Unity LTS 2022.3, which has been used for development.

 The project relies on GStreamer.
 It will be installed directly with the app if you use the installer (see below).
 Otherwise, please install the [Windows Runtime]( https://gstreamer.freedesktop.org/data/pkg/windows/1.24.8/msvc/gstreamer-1.0-msvc-x86_64-1.24.8.msi) (make sure you select the **complete** installation), and the [development files](https://gstreamer.freedesktop.org/data/pkg/windows/1.24.8/msvc/gstreamer-1.0-devel-msvc-x86_64-1.24.8.msi).